Sorry, you need to enable JavaScript to visit this website.

 Composition

-There is no publicly available data on the age or number of members, and it is constantly changing.
+The members of NYC can be young people, delegates of youth organisations (public and NGOs) and youth workers and other experts working with young people.
+There is no publicly available data on the age or number of members, and it is continuously changing.

 The task of the Presidency (7 board members) is to ensure the operational functions.
 The mandate of the 7 board members is valid for 2 years.